 - Being assaulted by a coworker

 Jones Act cases are different from workers' compensation claims because you must prove negligence.
 In a worker's compensation case, you can still receive full benefits even if your own carelessness caused your injury.

-Claims under the Jones Act are considered part of personal injury law, but the burden of proof is much lower in this case.
-In an ordinary personal injury claim, you must prove that the defendant's negligence is the primary cause of your injury.
-In a Jones Act case, you only need to prove that the defendant's negligence contributed to your injury.
-Even contributing one percent to your injury is enough to hold your employer responsible for damages under the Jones Act.
+Claims under the Jones Act are considered part of personal injury law, but the burden of proof is much different.
+For instance, in a Jones Act case, one must only prove that the defendant's negligence contributed to his injury.
+Even contributing one percent to an injury is enough to hold an employer responsible for damages under the Jones Act.
+If a vessel is deemed "unseaworthy" due to a defect, lack of crew, or even lack of training, there are serious consequences for the employer under the Jones Act.

-The damages you can receive in this type of case are the same as any other personal injury claim.
+The damages you may be entitled to receive in this type of case are similar to other personal injury claims.